 In 2019, we participated in the public consultation on the new standards proposed under the Global Tailings Review.
 This was established by the ICMM, the United Nations Environment Programme (UNEP) and the Principles for Responsible Investment (PRI) in the wake of the Brumadinho and Mariana TSFs’ failures in Brazil and the concerns expressed by an investor group led by the Church of England Pensions Board and the Council on Ethics of the Swedish National Pension Funds.

 In August 2020, the new Global Industry Standard on Tailings Management (the Standard) was launched.

 We have undertaken to comply with the Standard at Los Pelambres within three years and, at Centinela and Zaldívar, within five years of the launch of the Standard.

 For Antofagasta, the changes arising from the Standard will require the disclosure of information about matters such as the results of TSF risk assessments and performance reviews, and working with nearby communities on emergency response preparedness.

 The public availability of information is also a key aspect of the Programa Tranque (Tailings Programme), a Chilean public-private and community initiative to establish an online monitoring system for TSFs, which is being piloted at El Mauro.

 Waste rock and spent ore dumps

 Our processes produce hazardous industrial waste, such as used oil and batteries, and non-hazardous waste, such as sludge and timber.
 All are managed in accordance with legal requirements.
-Whenever possible, we recycle waste to avoid its final disposal.
+Whenever possible, we reduce waste or recycle it to avoid its final disposal.